 On the other hand, eight-hour shift nurses can be home for weekend fun with the family.

+No, 12-hour shifts are not better than 8-hour shifts.
+Either shift can work out well.
 It really does depend on the person when it comes to choosing the right shift.

 Even though the eight-hour workday has been the norm even for nurses, there are many professionals who prefer the 12-hour days.